rdrr1990/bigKRLS/README.md

 5. Interactive data visualization.
 We've designed an `R` [Shiny](shiny.rstudio.com) app that allows users `bigKRLS` users to easily share results with collaborators or more general audiences.
 Simply call `shiny.bigKRLS()` on the outputted regression object.

-For more detail, you may be interested in reading our [working paper](https://people.stanford.edu/pmohanty/sites/default/files/mohanty_shaffer_bigkrls_paper.pdf) or watching our [latest presentation](https://www.youtube.com/watch?v=4WYDIXLUYbc).
+For more detail, you may be interested in reading our [working paper](https://web.stanford.edu/~pmohanty/mohanty_shaffer_workingpaper.pdf) or watching our [latest presentation](https://www.youtube.com/watch?v=4WYDIXLUYbc).

-# New with bigKRLS 2.0.0 (now on CRAN)
+# New with bigKRLS 3.0.0 (now on CRAN)

+In addition to the statistical and computational features described below, `bigKRLS 3.0.0` contains important bug fixes and so is highly recommended!

 1. Honest p values. `bigKRLS` now computes p values that reflect both the regularization process and the number of predictors.
 For details on how the effective sample size is calculated as well as other options, see `help(summary.bigKRLS)`.